How To Make Milk Kefir

 Once you’ve strained out the kefir grains, we recommend ripening the kefir at room

 temperature for a day or two prior to consuming it.
-Ripening kefir will eliminate some lactose from the beverage and increase some of the B group vitamins.
+Ripening will increase some of the B group vitamins.
 As the kefir ripens, the thick creamy kefir floats above the watery whey.
 Shake or stir to blend the ingredients.
 Once it has ripened, refrigerate it.

 We recommend starting with a tablespoon and working up to consuming one cup per day

-Grains need to be kept refrigerated by placing in fresh milk (for up to 2 week in fridge or up to two years in freezer) when you are not fermenting.
-Milk kefir can be stored in fridge for up to two weeks.
-Please note that the grains will take a few batches before returning to original potency.
+When you are not fermenting, milk kefir grains need to be kept refrigerated by placing in fresh milk for up to 2 week in fridge.
+Milk kefir grains can also be frozen for up to 2 years by first mixing with milk powder and sealing in a zip lock bag.
+Please note that the grains coming out of cold storage will take a few batches before returning to original potency.